Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Abstract

 \section{Abstract}

-Biclustering on bipartite graphs is an unsupervised learning task that simultaneously clusters the two types of objects in the graph, for example, users and movies in a movie review dataset.
-The latent block model (LBM) has been proposed as a model-based tool for biclustering.
-Biclustering results by the LBM are, however, usually dominated by the row and column sums of the data matrix, i.e., degrees.
-We propose a degree-corrected latent block model (DC-LBM) to accommodate degree heterogeneity in row and column clusters, which greatly outperforms the classical LBM in the MovieLens dataset and simulated data.
-We develop an efficient variational expectation-maximization algorithm by observing that the row and column degrees maximize the objective function in the M step given any probability assignment on the cluster labels.
-We prove the label consistency of the variational estimator under the DC-LBM, which allows the expected graph density goes to zero as long as the average expected degrees of rows and columns go to infinity.
+Bipartite graphs are ubiquitous across various scientific and engineering fields.
+Simultaneously grouping the two types of nodes in a bipartite graph via biclustering represents a fundamental challenge in network analysis for such graphs.
+The latent block model (LBM) is a commonly used model-based tool for biclustering.
+However, the effectiveness of the LBM is often limited by the influence of row and column sums in the data matrix.
+To address this limitation, we introduce the degree-corrected latent block model (DC-LBM), which accounts for the varying degrees in row and column clusters, significantly enhancing performance on real-world data sets and simulated data.
+We develop an efficient variational expectation-maximization algorithm by creating closed-form solutions for parameter estimates in the M steps.
+Furthermore, we prove the label consistency and the rate of convergence of the variational estimator under the DC-LBM, allowing the expected graph density to approach zero as long as the average expected degrees of rows and columns approach infinity when the size of the graph increases.